Lissy93/dashy/README.md

 ## Alternatives 🙌

-There are a few self-hosted web apps, that serve a similar purpose to Dashy.
+A few self-hosted web apps serve a similar purpose to Dashy.
 If you're looking for a dashboard, and Dashy doesn't meet your needs, I highly recommend you check these projects out!
 - [Flame](https://github.com/pawelmalak/flame) by @pawelmalak (`MIT`)
 - [HomeDash2](https://lamarios.github.io/Homedash2)
 - [Homer](https://github.com/bastienwirtz/homer) (`Apache License 2.0`)